-As of December 31, 2017 and December 31, 2016, the Company has entered into fixed pay forward starting swaps of approximately \$1.5 billion and \$1.7 billion respectively, which have weighted average forward starting dates of 4 months and 4.5 months, respectively.
+As of December 31, 2018, the Company had no fixed pay forward starting swaps.
+As of December 31, 2017, the Company has entered into fixed pay forward starting swaps of approximately \$1.5 billion, which have weighted average forward starting dates of 4.0 months.